 They are hyperactive, however, and as such, it is worth noting that a German Shepherd will have their own needs and wants when it comes to companions.
 Still, there is nary a better choice for a friend for your pets.

 German Shepherds are handsome, athletic dogs that are built for exercise, so if you’re an outdoorsy person who loves to run, play fetch, or go on trips, then German Shepherds are the right dogs for you.

 Additionally, for companion dogs, German Shepherds generally get along with other ‘worker’ dogs.

-That is, dogs built for running, jumping, and doing a job as opposed to just laying around the house.
+That is, dogs are built for running, jumping, and doing a job as opposed to just lying around the house.
 Dogs like huskies and labradors make good friends with German Shepherds.

 That said, on the flip side, German Shepherds don’t really get along with dogs that cover their eyes.
 For example, an Old English Sheepdog.
 I guess it’s because the eyes are hidden that causes German Shepherds to distrust them.

 Do German Shepherds Get Along with Other Dogs?